 - Boots or other shoes that are hard to take off and put on

 - If you have a belly button piercing, it’s worth removing this in advance as you may be asked to remove this during the ultrasound.

-- Some moms-to-be have complained that the jelly used during ultrasounds can stain your clothing.
-So you may also want to avoid wearing anything that’s difficult to clean or any expensive clothing that you don’t want to take chances with.
+- The jelly used during ultrasounds can stain your clothing, which is something I found really frustrating!
+So you may also want to avoid anything that’s difficult to clean or any expensive clothing that you don’t want to take chances with.

 - Additionally, darker colors and black especially can become stained or show visible marks when in contact with ultrasound scanning gels, so you might want to opt for lighter colored clothing instead.